 We couldn’t agree more.

-Getting targeted, relevant traffic starts with 2 steps:
+Getting targeted, relevant traffic starts with these steps:

 - Understand what readers are looking for

-However, answering their questions simply isn’t enough.
+However, answering their questions isn’t enough.
 You must answer them better than your competitors.

 So how does that happen?
 Well, here’s the thing: It doesn’t just happen.
 It takes lots of time, dedication and research, all of which call for the right tools.
-Content insight and competitor analysis tools are just what you need for finding out what types of questions users are asking, who’s giving them the answers and then creating the best content possible.
+Content insight and competitor analysis tools are just what you need to find out what types of questions users are asking, who’s giving them the answers to create the best content possible.

 Here are some of the top content insights and competitor analysis tools: